nyxragon/secretsnitch/readme.md

 ## Donate

 If you'd like to donate to me, [visit my GitHub page](https://github.com/0x4f53).
-It incentivizes me to develop more
+It incentivizes me to develop more.